From Couch Potato To Fitness Buff: How I Learned To Love Exercise

 But to count as moderately intense exercise, the magic number you want to hit is between 3 and 6 METS.
 (Alas, even the most vigorous sexual activity falls just short of that, according to the Compendium — though DiPietro suggests with a laugh that more research may be needed.)

 Turns out, lots of regular activities meet the magic mark.
 Climb the stairs slowly and that's 4 METs.
-Climb them quickly and its nearly 9 METS — which means you're burning nearly nine times as many calories as you would just sitting.
+Climb them quickly and it's nearly 9 METS, which means you're burning nearly nine times as many calories as you would just sitting.
 Even vacuuming counts, if you do it with gusto.

 And researchers now know that the health benefits of these little movements add up.
 Just taking short breaks to get out of your chair and walk throughout the day can help regulate blood sugar and blood pressure, helping to ward off diseases like Type 2 diabetes and hypertension.
 And while it won't make you an athlete, moving throughout the day, even in short but repeated spurts, has been linked to a lower risk of dying prematurely.
 When you think of it as something that can be broken down throughout the day, the idea of getting at least 150 minutes of moderate exercise a week — as federal guidelines recommend -- becomes less daunting.

 "Think about it like putting pennies in a piggy bank," says DiPietro.
-"You think, 'Oh, I'm putting in three pennies in here,' and you're thinking, 'Oh, this doesn't add up to much.'
+"You think, 'Oh, I'm putting in three pennies here,' and you're thinking, 'Oh, this doesn't add up to much.'
 But at the end of the month, it does indeed."

 Knowing this really changed the way I think about exercise.
 Instead of seeing exercise as all or nothing, I started to think about it like climbing a ladder.
 It's OK to start at the bottom rung and work your way up.
 So I started with small bursts of movement throughout my day.
-Instead of sending an email to a coworker, I'd walk over and talk to them.
+Instead of sending an email to a co-worker, I'd walk over and talk to them.
 I'd skip the elevator and take the stairs.
 I'd do squats at my desk and take short walks around the office whenever I could fit it in.
-I'd do one-on-one meetings with coworkers while walking and talking.
+I'd do one-on-one meetings with co-workers while walking and talking.

 The more I did, the stronger I felt — and the more I wanted to do.
 I started using the elliptical that was gathering dust in my basement.
 I made a rule: I'm only allowed to watch Netflix while working out or moving in some other way (like washing dishes or folding laundry).